gvwilson/sensibleadventures/santas/santas.md

 The burly santa hefted his ax.
 "Friend or foe?" he demanded.

-The santa smiled, or more accurately bared its large, yellow teeth.<sup>And immediately and forever became "Zombie Claus" in Finner's mind.</sup>
+The santa smiled, or more accurately bared its large, yellow teeth.
 "That depends on...
 whether you brought...
 tea.